-Best Way to Tighten Skin Under Eyes
+Best Way to Tighten Skin Under the Eyes

 If the skin under your eyes is severely wrinkled or sagging, you may want to consider undergoing a cosmetic procedure.
 Skin tightening procedures offer the most immediate and long-lasting results, but even they cannot outright prevent your skin from aging.

-Though some natural ingredients may help hydrate or tighten skin, studies are inconclusive as to their efficacy.
+Although some natural ingredients may help hydrate or tighten skin, studies are inconclusive as to their efficacy.
 If you choose to try a home remedy, do so with the understanding that its effects will be mild at best.